sofiabsilva/100-days-of-code/log.md

 #### :mortar_board: Learning

 **Today's Progress:** Did some CodeWars once again, I'm really enjoying these, but I'm only doing the 8kyu for now.
 I also succeded at installing node.js and npm.
 Now the local host is working!
 But I can't seem to make the speech recognition work :(

+### DAY 100: August 9, 2018
+#### :mortar_board: Learning

+**Today's Progress** I DID IT!
+Today was one of those days I didn't feel like coding but pushed through some FCC and Codewars challenges!
+ **Thoughts:** So glad I got involved with this community and challenge.
+It really helped me to stay motivated and build the habit to code every day.
+That's exactly what I wanted out of it.
+It was very challenging at times but I learned so much thought these last 100 days!
+I always feel like I could have done more but I decided that I'll be happy regardless of what I've achieved each day and stop comparing my progress to other people's.